12 Covid-19 positive Indian nationals taken to Biratnagar hospital

-UDAYAPUR: The 12 Indian nationals who tested positive for the coronavirus infection, along with four Nepalis who were in quarantine with them, have been taken to Biratnagar-based corona special health facility for treatment under isolation.
+UDAYAPUR: Eleven Indian nationals and one Nepali who tested positive for the coronavirus infection, along with four other Nepalis who were in quarantine with them, have been taken to Biratnagar-based corona special health facility for treatment under isolation.

 They were transported in four ambulances arranged by the local administration.